TomasAnderson/Yunnan-Education-Project/README.md

 1) For each school, we have two files:

-  1. class schedules (time, class, teacher, etc)
+  a. class schedules (time, class, teacher, etc)

-  2. class and its classroom number
+  b. class and its classroom number

 2) For log files, we have the following schema: